edelgrace/blog/content/post/2012-06-18-roentgen-a-beautiful-lost-era.md

 > **Fave musician(s) atm**: 2NE1 & BIGBANG

 Okay, I love Hyde.
 I always have.
 There's something about him that I just can't ignore.
 However, I just wish I could bring back the Roentgen era.
-Variety is good and experimenting is all well and nice but&#8230; Roentgen.
+Variety is good and experimenting is all well and nice but...
+Roentgen.
 I miss you.

 VAMPS was an iffy time for me.
 I was fully into L'Arc~en~Ciel and obsessing over everything Laruku related.
 When VAMPS came out with _Love Addict_ I was excited.
 "OMG HYDE HAS A SOLO PROJECT AND THE MUSIC IS SO SEXY OMG."
-Yeah&#8230;
+Yeah...

 But at the same time I was disappointed.
 I found myself saying, "What is this noise?
 Is Hyde going through a mid-life crisis?
 What is going on?"